How to Send a Video Through Email | 2022 Updated Guide

 Video emails have higher open rates and are more likely to get a response than their text-based counterparts.
 In fact Bonjoro customers get on average 70% open rates and just under 50% click-through rates on their video emails - how is that for engagement!?

-Which brings us to this question—how do you email a video?
+Which brings us to this question—how do you send a video via email?
 Should you send the whole thing by embedding the video?
 Or take viewers to a second location?

 The answer is—it depends.
 Size comes into play, here.
 As does context.
 Keep reading, and we'll guide you through.